 This is the nuclear option.
 You’ll have to pull out the existing thermostat wire that runs between your furnace and your thermostat and run new wire through the floors/walls.
 Depending on your home, this may be a short distance or daunting task.
 You might want to hire a professional to do the job.

-On the bright side, this option future-proofs your HVAC wiring and will let you choose basically any smart thermostat you want in the foreseeable future.
+On the bright side, this option future-proofs your HVAC wiring and will let you choose basically any smart thermostat you want in the foreseeable future!
+This is, in our opinion, the best option if you can swing it.

 Adding a C-wire to 24VAC systems is what this thing exists for.
 The only catch is you have to already have a minimum of four wires present.
 Oh, and you will have to open up your furnace and probably spend 20-40 mins opening things up, applying Venstar’s instructions to your unique situation, and hooking it up.
 It should be straightforward, though.